 Notes on some practices

 There are circumstances where the manufacturer deviates, under their full responsibility, from the way described above.
 The deviations described hereafter imply a risk for the manufacturer.
-They have to evaluate this risk when thee declare conformity to a harmonised standard by allowing themselves such deviations.
+They have to evaluate this risk when they declare conformity to a harmonised standard by allowing themselves such deviations.
 The technical documentation should give detailed information on such deviations.

 a) The manufacturer may decide in some cases not to perform some tests if they can satisfy themselves by other means (e.g. design precautions, comparison with similar apparatus) with sufficient certitude that the requirements of the standard will be met, if the tests were executed.
 They may also decide under their sole responsibility not to perform some tests if the inherent physical characteristics of the apparatus are such that negligible disturbances will occur in a given frequency band.
 In such cases, explanations have to be added to the technical documentation.
 These explanations should demonstrate on how essential requirements are met